General-code/TIL/Javascript DOM manipulation.md

 ```

 ### Accessing parentElement and children
+- parentElement and parentNode do the same thing but return different things when they don't have a parent element(Node)
+- former return null and latter return document.

 Element.parentElement
 Element.children

+## removing Element
+- remove vs removeChild
+- removeChild needs a parent Element and the target of elimination.
 It is important to CACHE selectors in variables.
 - doesn't have to look up the DOM